 1. The objective of Article 2 is to prohibit an unregulated custody transfer of a child.
-Section 203 prohibits custody transfers by a parent, guardian, or individual with whom the child has been placed for adoption unless the transfer has been conducted in accordance with stateapprovedrecognized processes that assure the safety of the child.
+Section 203 prohibits custody transfers by a parent, guardian, or individual with whom the child has been placed for adoption unless the transfer has been conducted in accordance with state-approved processes that assure the safety of the child.

 Section 202 sets forth certain custody transfers that are exempt from the prohibition in Section 203.
-These include The exempt transfers are those made to a transfer in which the parent or guardian continues to exercise parental rights and responsibilities over the child (paragraph (1)).
+These include a transfer in which the parent or guardian continues to exercise parental rights and responsibilities over the child (paragraph (1)).
 They also include a transfer to a parent, guardian, individual with whom the child has been placed for adoption, stepparent, family member, and family-like individual (paragraph (2)).
-Indian custodian, or member of the child's indigenous customary family.